2024-SANDHYA/2024-SANDHYA/README.md

 ## About Me 🧐

-A web developer & a writer .Currently pursuing my undergraduates from India.
-I believe Paul Cookson's golden words
+A web dev currently pursuing my undergraduates from India.My interest lies in Dev & UI/UX.I believe Paul Cookson's golden words
 > Websites promote you 24/7: No employee will do that. 🙌🏻

 <ul>

  <li> 🔭 Currently polishing my web development skills. </li>
  <li> 🌱 Drafting new content almost every month. </li>
- <li> 💬 Can help you with web development & content writing. </li>
+ <li> 💬 Can help you with web development & UI/UX. </li>
  <li> 📫 Reach out to me at : sandhyaagarwal03180@gmail.com . </li>

 </ul>